Greenford & District Scout District Privacy Notice

 Please contact a Member of the Executive Committee or the District Team for more information, in the first instance.

 You can view and edit your personal information directly on our online membership systems Online Scout Manager (OSM) and Compass, where applicable.
-Some ESUs may not use OSM so will hold the membership data in a different manner.
+In some cases, membership data is recorded in a different manner.
 Please speak to one of the leaders should you wish to amend your personal details.

 How we gather personal information